irad94/mlops-mobilepc/README.md

 ### Information sources

-* You can find the data needed for this proyecto in [Kaggle public repository](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification).
+* You can find the data needed for this proyect in [Kaggle public repository](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification).

 ## Contact information